entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 640. Supplementary lobe length / caudal fin length: [8, 2] / [6, 2]

-309. Series of paired median skull roofing bones that meet at the dorsal midline of the skull (rectilinear skull roof pattern): absent (0), present (1).
+Series of paired median skull roofing bones that meet at the dorsal midline of the skull (rectilinear skull roof pattern): absent (0), present (1).
 > Lu *et al.* (2016), character 43; no in Clement et al. (2018).

 > - Character 700 in 'early gnathostome phylogeny dataset'.

-552. Postparietal narrowing posteriorly: absent (0), present (1).
-> Mondéjar-Fernánde (2020), character 27.

-> - Character XX in 'early gnathostome phylogeny dataset'.

-554. Posterior margin of tabulars: anterior to posterior margin of postparietals (0), level with posterior margin of postparietals (1).
-> Mondéjar-Fernánde (2020), character 45.

-> - Character XX in 'early gnathostome phylogeny dataset'.

 ## References